 References to NZX Rules: A reference in this Constitution to a specific NZX Rule includes that NZX Rule as it may be amended from time to time and any NZX Rule which may be substituted for that NZX Rule.

-Inconsistency with NZX Rules: Except as set out in clause 29.4, if any provision of this Constitution is inconsistent with the NZX Rules, that provision shall be deemed to be amended, or deleted, to the extent necessary to make that provision consistent with the NZX Rules.
+Inconsistency with NZX Rules: Except as set out in clause 29.4, if any provision of this Constitution is inconsistent with the NZX Rules, the NZX Rules shall prevail, and that provision shall be deemed to be amended, or deleted, to the extent necessary to make that provision consistent with the NZX Rules.

-Cessation: Clauses 2.2, 2.3 and 2.7 apply only for so long as the Company is party to a listing agreement with NZX.
+Cessation: Clauses 2.2 to 2.7 apply only for so long as the Company is party to a listing agreement with NZX.
 If the Company ceases to be party to a listing agreement with NZX those clauses shall cease to have effect.

-ASX Rules: For so long as the Company is admitted to the Official List of the ASX:

-(a) notwithstanding anything contained in this Constitution, if the ASX Rules prohibit an act being done, the act shall not be done;

-(b) nothing contained in this Constitution prevents an act being done that the ASX Rules require to be done;

-(c) if the ASX Rules require or authorise an act to be done or not to be done, authority is given for that act to be done or not to be done (as the case may be);

-(d) if the ASX Rules require this Constitution to contain a provision and it does not contain such a provision, this Constitution is deemed to contain that provision;

-(e) if the ASX Rules require this Constitution not to contain a provision and it contains such a provision, this Constitution is deemed not to contain that provision; and

-(f) if any provision of this Constitution is or becomes inconsistent with the ASX Rules, this Constitution is deemed not to contain that provision to the extent of the inconsistency.

 SHARES

-Existing Shares: At the time of adoption of this Constitution, the Company has 305,488,868 issued Shares.
-No consideration is payable to the Company for any of those Shares.

 Classes of Shares: Different Classes of Shares may be issued by the Company.
 Without limiting the Classes which may be issued, any Share may be issued upon the basis that it:

 confers preferential rights to distributions of capital or income;